-Richland: At its meeting March 1, 2022, Richland County extended an emergency ordinance requiring face coverings to be worn by people 11 years and older inside most commercial establishments in unincorporated areas of the County.
+Richland: At its meeting March 1, 2022, Richland County Council extended an emergency ordinance requiring face coverings to be worn by people 11 years and older inside most commercial establishments in unincorporated areas of the County.
+This ordinance expired May 1, 2022.